-where $y(t)\in \R^{2d}$, and $H$ is the Hamiltonian function representing the energy of the system (\ref{eq:hm_sys}).
+where $y(t)\in \R^{2d}$, and $H$ is the Hamiltonian typically representing the energy of the system (\ref{eq:hm_sys}).
 Let $\phi_{t}(y_{0})$ be the phase flow of system (\ref{eq:hm_sys}).
-In 1899, Poincare proved that the phase flow of the Hamiltonian system is a symplectic map \cite[p.
+In 1899, Poincare pointed out that the phase flow of a Hamiltonian system is a symplectic map \citep[p.
 184, Theorem 2.4]{hairer2006geometric}, i.e.,

-The behavior of dynamical systems at large times is a notoriously difficult problem in mathematics, particularly for discrete dynamical systems.
+The evaluation of the behavior of dynamical systems at long time is a notoriously difficult problem in mathematics, particularly for discrete dynamical systems.
 One may encounter situations where the dynamics explodes, converges to stationary states or exhibits chaotic behavior.
-Fortunately, for the Hamiltonian system, these problems can be alleviated by imposing the symplectic structure on the numerical methods due to (\ref{eq:sym_con}).
-There are some well-developed works on symplectic integration, see for examples \cite{feng1984difference,feng1995collected,hairer2006geometric,lubich2008quantum}.
-As the symplectic numerical integrators yield transformative results across diverse applications based on the Hamiltonian systems \cite{faou2009computing,omelyan2003symplectic,qin2015canonical,zhang2014canonicalization}, we have to consider the construction of the symplectic networks and how it impacts on the numerical methods for the Hamiltonian systems.
+Fortunately, for Hamiltonian systems, these problems can be alleviated by imposing the symplectic structure on the numerical methods due to (\ref{eq:sym_con}).
+There are some well-developed works on symplectic integration, see for example \citep{feng1984difference,hairer2006geometric,lubich2008quantum}.
+As the symplectic numerical integrators yield transformative results across diverse applications based on the Hamiltonian systems \citep{omelyan2003symplectic,faou2009computing,zhang2014canonicalization,qin2015canonical}, we aim to consider the construction of networks possessing symplecticity and explore how it impacts the numerical methods for the Hamiltonian systems.